webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Fury.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Might
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Fury
+>3  Might

 For the next minute, all melee attacks you make inflict 2 additional points of damage.
 Action to initiate.